Information on the Freedom of Information Act

 Request information

-Most routinely published information provided by us is available from this website.
-If, after using the search facilities, you are still unable to access the information you require, please submit a request for information to the contact details below.
-Your request must be made in writing.
-This can be in any written form, such as a letter, fax or email.
-The request must state your name and address for correspondence and describe the information required.
+- Your request must be made in writing.
+This can be in any written form, such as a letter or email.
+The request must state your name, address for correspondence, and describe the information required.

-Requests will generally be dealt within 20 working days of being received, although this timescale can be extended in certain circumstances.
+- Requests must be responded to within 20 working days of being received, although this timescale can be extended in certain circumstances.

 We will charge the full cost for disbursements such as copying and printing.
 A fees notice will be sent to you that will put a hold on the 20 days for responding to your initial request until the fee is paid.
 If after three months the fee is unpaid, it will be assumed that you no longer require the information.